Equitable Economic Development

 Equitable economic development is a necessary strategy to have in place as the surrounding community grows at a fast pace.
 All citizens must be given the opportunity to thrive as a result of growth, new jobs, and investment.
 A comprehensive program of work has been created to act as the foundation for WCED’s focus on equitable economic development.
 The program of work efforts include:

 As a result of this ongoing strategy for equitable economic development, on Oct.
 1, 2018, Wake County Commissioners voted to amend the Wake County Business Investment Grant policy.
 With this vote, the county has added a new tier to the existing incentive policy focused on “Targeted Growth Areas.”
 This amendment further promotes and addresses equitable economic development in Wake County’s most vulnerable communities and looks to support development, job growth, and investment in these targeted growth areas.
-You can learn more about incentives here.

-Dr. Torri A. Staton
+Please Contact Dr. Torri A. Staton

 Director of Equitable Economic Development, Wake County Economic Development